 If your dormcestual relationship has an unhappy end, it can be tricky to navigate the post-breakup waters.
 If you’re close to the end of the year, congrats!
 You won’t have to awkwardly co-habitate much longer.
 But if you’re not so lucky, seeing your ex-flame at (literally) every turn can really take a toll on your psyche.

 The fix?
 Throw yourself into activities outside the dorm.
 Do the same things you would do at the end of any relationship, but especially try to put yourself into situations where you won’t be spending excessive amounts of time wallowing in your room, only to bump into your ex walking to the vending machines to get a soda when you venture out of your room sporting your rattiest sweatpants and mascara tears.
-If you’ve really got to do the full-on waterworks, watch-The-Notebook-and-eat-a-pint-of-Ben-and-Jerry’s routine, consider moving the party to a girlfriend’s room in another dorm.
+If you’ve really got to do the full-on waterworks-while-watching-The-Notebook-and-eating-a-pint-of-Ben-and-Jerry’s routine, consider moving the party to a girlfriend’s room in another dorm.
 Speaking with a friend earning their counseling degree might also be helpful.
 Above all, keep your head up, and know that there are infinitely more eligible bachelors outside your dorm than in it.

 Now, perhaps you’re thinking, with all these pitfalls, why would I ever want to brave dormcest territory?
 Girls, it really can be sweet, all risks aside.
 Here are the top five perks of dormcest: